 - 1. Mac Ginty, Roger and Andrew Williams.
 (2016).
 Conflict and Development, 2nd ed.
 London: Routledge. - 2.
+McMichael, Philip.
+(2016).
+Development and Social Change: A Global Perspective, 6th ed.
+London: Sage.

-Peet, Richard and Elaine Hartwick.
+- 3. Peet, Richard and Elaine Hartwick.
 (2015).
 Theories of Development: Contentions, Arguments, Alternatives, 3rd ed.
-New York: Guilford Press. - 3.
-Seligson, Michael and John T. Passé-Smith (Eds.).
-(2014).
-Development and Underdevelopment: The Political Economy of Global Inequality, 5th ed.
-Boulder, CO: Lynne Rienner. - 4.
-Additional readings will be posted on Moodle (see "References" section below).
+New York: Guilford Press. - 4.
+Additional readings will be posted on Moodle (see "References" section).
 Some reading assignments may change over the course of the semester.